Default crisis dodged — for now — with Dem-GOP debt accord

 McConnell said in his offer Wednesday that Republicans would still insist that Democrats use the reconciliation process for a long-term debt limit extension.
 However, he said Republicans are willing to “assist in expediting” that process, and in the meantime Democrats may use the normal legislative process to pass a short-term debt limit extension with a fixed dollar amount to cover current spending levels into December.

-Sen. Lisa Murkowski, R-Alaska, said she’d be among those voting to advance the bill.
+Sen. Lisa Murkowski, R-Alaska, was among those voting to advance the bill.

 “I’m not willing to let this train go off the cliff,” she said.